 Orange – Success – Six of Evergreens (Wands)

 Challenge: Becoming trite, apathetic, shriveled up or joyless.
 Allowing life’s challenges to define our pain versus seizing the wisdom that comes along with it.
-Dwelling in the past.
+Or becoming egoistic and too enamored with ourself.

 Tree Spirit Tarot – Return to the Garden of our Soul

 Tree Spirit Tarot deck available at: Printers Studio

 For more information visit: lauralwauters.com